Decentralized autonomous organization: Legal status, liability, and regulation

+Studies of recent regulatory developments highlight partial approaches in regions around the world.
+The European Union’s Markets in Crypto-Assets Regulation (MiCA), implemented beginning in 2024, sets out general standards for crypto-asset service providers but does not directly address DAO governance.
+Japan’s Financial Services Agency requires that identifiable responsible parties exist for financial services, which conflicts with fully decentralized structures.Independent reliable sources covering these developments.

 Security

 A DAO's code is difficult to alter once the system is up and running, including bug fixes that would be otherwise trivial in centralized code.
 Corrections to a DAO require writing new code and agreement to migrate all the funds.
 Although the code is visible to all, it is hard to repair, thus leaving known security holes open to exploitation unless a moratorium is called to enable bug fixing.

 In 2016, a specific DAO, "The DAO", set a record for the largest crowdfunding campaign to date.
 Researchers pointed out multiple problems with The DAO's code.
 The DAO's operational procedure allowed investors to withdraw at will any money that had not yet been committed to a project; the funds could thus deplete quickly.
 Although safeguards aimed to prevent gaming shareholders' votes to win investments, there were a "number of security vulnerabilities".
 These enabled an attempted large withdrawal of funds from The DAO to be initiated in mid-June 2016.
-On July 20, 2016, the Ethereum blockchain was forked to bail out the original contract.
+On 20 July 2016, the Ethereum blockchain was forked to bail out the original contract.

 DAOs can be subject to coups or hostile takeovers that upend its voting structures especially if the voting power is based upon the number of tokens one owns.
-An example of this occurred in 2022, when one individual collected enough tokens to give themselves voting control over Build Finance DAO, which they then used to drain the DAO of all its money.
+An example of this occurred in 2022, when one individual collected enough tokens to give themselves voting control over Build Finance DAO, which they then used to drain the DAO of all its cryptocurrency.